jdaynac/Aeolian-dunes-mapping-workflow/README.md

 Please cite the use of figures and data on this page with the article doi.

-The supplementary material contains an xlsx file of the various tables and metrics referred to in the text:
+The supplementary material contains an xlsx and KMZ file of the various tables and metrics referred to in the text:

 XLSX
 - SM1: review of automated mapping methods.